 What We Do Now

-So, having said all that, I don’t use tie-out sanymore.
-We keep our dogs in a ex-pen in front of the trailer.
+So, having said all that, I don’t use tie-outs very often anymore.
+We keep our dogs in a ex-pen in front of the trailer if we are at dog shows, and only certain dogs are OK to be on a tie-out in a campground.
 If I take a dog out to be outside the pen, the dog is on a leash that I am holding.
 This is how we sit at the campfire in the evening, with a dog or two on leash and the rest in the pen or in the tent or trailer.
+If you have one dog, a tie-out may work for you.
+With multiple dogs, you need to use your own common sense.

-The main reason for this is on two occasions we had a bear in our campsite.
+On two occasions, we had a bear in our campsite.
 This was when we had just started to take camping trips and hadn’t worked out all the kinks yet.
 Luckily, nothing happened in either of those situations, but it made me think what could happen if I couldn’t get to my dog to release him from the tie-out?
 Also, when there are squirrels running around taunting the dogs in the campsite, dogs are usually lunging on the tie-outs.
 I don’t like this for previously explained reasons.

 So Now What?